libvips/libvips/install.md

 Windows, there are pre-compiled binaries in the [Download area]({{
 site.github.releases_url }}).

+## Installing the Windows binary

+Download `vips-dev-w64-web-x.y.z.zip` from the [Download area]({{ site.github.releases_url }}) and unzip somewhere.
+At the command-prompt, `cd` to `vips-x.y.z/bin` and run (for example):

+	vips.exe invert some/input/file.jpg some/output/file.jpg

+If you want to run `vips.exe` from some other directory on your PC, you'll need to set your `PATH`.

+The zipfile includes all the libraries and headers for developing with C with any compiler.
+For C++, you must build with `g++`, or rebuild the C++ API with your compiler.

+The `vips-dev-w64-web-x.y.z.zip` is built with a small set of relatively secure file format readers and can be used in a potentially hostile environment.
+The much larger `vips-dev-w64-all-x.y.z.zip` includes all the file format readers that libvips supports and care should be taken before public deployment.

+## Building libvips from a source tarball

 If the packaged version is too old, you might need to build from source.

-## Building libvips from a source tarball

 Download `vips-x.y.z.tar.gz` from the [Download area]({{
 site.github.releases_url }}), then: